 Causes of ascites due to liver problems include:

-Cancer that has metastasized or spread to the liver can also be the source
+- Cancer that has metastasized or spread to the liver can also be the source of ascites.

 Other causes of ascites include:

 - Heart failure is the inability of the heart muscle to adequately pump the fluid within the blood vessels.
 This can cause a variety of problems, but most notably, fluid backs up into the lungs and other organs causing them to fail.
 This water overload can cause leakage into the peritoneal cavity and the formation of ascites.

 - Nephrotic syndrome, in which kidney damage causes protein to leak into the urine, decreases oncotic pressure and may result in ascites.

 - Disorders of the pancreas can result in ascites in a variety of ways.
 Acute pancreatitis (inflammation of the pancreas) can cause fluid accumulation as part of the inflammatory response.
 Chronic pancreatitis can result in malnutrition, leading to decreased total body protein, loss of oncotic pressure, and ascites.
 Pancreatic cancer can cause direct fluid loss.

 - Direct irritation of the peritoneum can cause it to leak fluid as part of the inflammation process.
 This irritation may be due to amalignancy (cancer) or infection.